gergelyk/para-cada/README.md

 # change file names from snake-case to camel-case, leave extensions in lower case
 cada 'mv *.* {}' 'Path(s.title().replace("_", "")).with_suffix(p0.suffix.lower())'

-# prepend each text file with subsequent numbers, 4 digits wide, 0-padded
+# prepend each `.txt` file with subsequent numbers; 4 digits wide, 0-padded
 cada 'mv *.txt {i:04d}_{}'

-# to each `.txt` file add a suffix that represents MD5 sum calculated over the file content
+# to each `.tar` file add a suffix that represents MD5 sum calculated over the file content
-cada 'mv *.txt {s}.{e}' 'hashlib.md5(p.read_bytes()).hexdigest()' -i hashlib
+cada 'mv *.tar {s}.{e}' 'hashlib.md5(p.read_bytes()).hexdigest()' -i hashlib

-# set executable attribute to the files that begin with a shebang and remove it from remaining files
+# set executable attribute to the files with a shebang and remove it from remaining files
 cada 'chmod {e}x **/*.*' '"-+"[p.open("rb").read(2) == b"#!"]' -i subprocess.check_output

 # put your images in subdirectories according to their creation date